Thomas Henderson Kerr Jr.

-Thomas Henderson Kerr Jr. (January 3, 1915 – August 26, 1988) was an American classical pianist, organist, music teacher, and composer whose compositions and arrangements for piano, organ, voice, woodwind ensemble, and chorus were performed by some of the leading African American artists of his time including pianists Sylvia Olden Lee,Natalie Hinderas, William Duncan Allen Jr., and the duo-piano team, Delphin and Romain.
+Thomas Henderson Kerr Jr. (January 3, 1915 – August 26, 1988) was an American classical pianist, organist, music teacher, and composer whose compositions and arrangements for piano, organ, voice, woodwind ensemble, and chorus were performed by some of the leading African American artists of his time including pianists Sylvia Olden Lee,Natalie Hinderas, William Duncan Allen Jr., and the duo-piano team, Delphin & Romain.
 His arrangements of Negro Spirituals have been performed and recorded by notable artists including Kathleen Battle and Jessye Norman.

 Kerr was Professor of Music and Chair of the keyboard department at Howard University from 1943 – 1976.
 He served as the organist of the Plymouth Congregational United Church of Christ in Washington, DC.
 As a pianist, he performed widely in the area and was the first African American to perform a recital at the National Gallery of Art in Washington, DC.

 Early life and education

 Thomas Kerr Jr. was born in Baltimore, Maryland in 1915 and died in 1988.
 He was one of three children born to Geneva Lyles and Thomas Henderson Kerr Sr. His father graduated from the pharmacy school at Howard University in 1912.
 He later owned a pharmacy in Baltimore and was also a part-time musician who led the “Kerr Society Orchestra,” performing at dances and popular concerts throughout the 1910s.

 Thomas Jr. began playing and studying piano at an early age.
 He was self-taught on the organ, and, as early as fourteen, played for services at Metropolitan United Methodist Church in Baltimore.
 He also played piano in Baltimore's nightclubs.

 He received his early musical training from W. Llewellyn Wilson at Frederick Douglass High School in Baltimore.
 Wilson was known for mentoring some of the most influential musicians of the later twentieth century, including Eubie Blake, Blanche Calloway, Cab Calloway, Ellis Larkins, and Mark Fax.

 After high school, Kerr wanted to attend the Peabody Institute in Baltimore, but at the time, African Americans were excluded from admission.
 Instead, he attended Howard University, where he studied piano with Cecil Cohen (1894–1967).
 The next year, he transferred to the Eastman School of Music in Rochester, New York.
 There, he earned three degrees—in piano, music theory, and a master’s in theory—and graduated summa cum laude.
 At Eastman, he studied piano with Cécile Genhart (1898–1983).
 His master’s thesis was A Critical Survey of Printed Vocal Arrangements of Afro-American Religious Folksongs.